deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 So much for taking a vacation.

-AEC had developed an extraplanetary version of the Defence Readiness Condition system to handle space-based military threats to the USA in particular and by extension the Earth as a whole.
+AEC had developed an extraplanetary version of the defense Readiness Condition system to handle space-based military threats to the USA in particular and by extension the Earth as a whole.
 The SOLCON levels ran from the minimum alert status of SOLCON 6, in which the Sol system was believed to be completely secure and peaceful, up to SOLCON 1 - hostile presence in near-Earth orbits.

 Now, Sartori was facing the difficult decision of whether to step down from SOLCON 2.
 And he was reluctant to do so.

-Level 2 suspended all non-military jump traffic from, to, and across Earth, and raised the dozen or so inner-system defence shields that partitioned the solar system into a series of increasingly tight concentric zones around Earth.
+Level 2 suspended all non-military jump traffic from, to, and across Earth, and raised the dozen or so inner-system defense shields that partitioned the solar system into a series of increasingly tight concentric zones around Earth.

 The innermost of those shields was intended to protect the GPS satellites, and orbited only a few hundred kilometers above them.
 There were hundreds of satellites on highly elliptical orbits that were in danger of smashing into that shield once raised, and each one represented millions of dollars, never mind the disruption their loss would cause.
 Communications, weather monitoring, surveillance… Each one was valuable.
 Each one’s loss would do long-term damage.